 The extent of the damage depends upon the total amount of energy absorbed, the time period and dose rate of the exposure, and the particular organs exposed.
 By damaging the genetic material (DNA) contained in the body’s cells, radiation can cause cancer.
 Damage to genetic material in reproductive cells can cause genetic mutations that can be passed on to future generations.
 In rare occurrences where there is a large amount of radiation exposure, sickness or even death can occur in a limited amount of hours or days.

 Ionizing radiation is energy in the form of waves or particles that has enough force to remove electrons from atoms.
 One source of radiation is the nuclei of unstable atoms.
-As these radioactive atoms seek to become more stable, their nuclei eject or emit particles and high-energy waves.
+As these radioactive atoms seek to become more stable, their nuclei eject or emit alpha and beta particles and high-energy gamma rays and x-rays.
 This process is known as radioactive decay.

 Some radioactive materials, such as radium, uranium, and thorium, have existed since the formation of the earth.
 The radioactive gas radon is one type of radioactive material produced as these naturally-occurring radioisotopes decay.
 Human activities, such as the splitting of atoms in a nuclear reactor, can also create radioactive materials.

 Employers should take the following precautions when employees are exposed to ionizing radiation:

 Non-ionizing radiation refers to any type of electromagnetic radiation that does not carry enough energy to ionize atoms or molecules - that is, to completely remove an electron from an atom or molecule.